comunica/Article-SSWS2020-AMF/content/solution.md

 This algorithm can be seen in pseudo-code in [](#amf-triple-pseudo).
 Concretely, every triple pattern that has all of its variables resolved to constants is run through this function right before more a expensive HTTP request would be performed.
-This function takes a triple and the AMFs that were detected during the last TPF response for that pattern.
+This function takes a triple and a query context containing the AMFs that were detected during the last TPF response for that pattern.
 It will test the AMFs for all triple components, and from the moment that a true negative is found, false will be returned.
 Once all checks pass, the original HTTP-based membership logic will be invoked.